NordicSemiconductor/asset-tracker-cloud-docs/docs/aws/GettingStarted/Webapp.rst

        echo "export PUBLIC_VERSION=\"`git describe --tags $(git rev-list --tags --max-count=1)`\"" >> .envrc

 #.
-In order to get the variables from the :file:`.envrc` file in our parent folder (:file:`nrf-asset-tracker`) we also need to add the following:
+To get the variables from the :file:`.envrc` file in the parent folder (:file:`nrf-asset-tracker`), you also need to add the following entry in the :file:`.envrc` file of the current :file:`web-app` folder:

    .. code-block:: bash